wagnerdylan/POSE/README.md

 llvm must be installed on the build system in order to build POSE.
 On Windows, llvm may be installed via choco using the following command:
 `choco install llvm`

+NASA C-SPICE must also be installed on the host machine following the instructions provided [here](https://naif.jpl.nasa.gov/naif/toolkit_C.html).
+The environment variable
+`CSPICE_DIR` must be set to the top-level directory of the SPICE directory in-order to pull in required SPICE libs.

 On install of llvm (if needed) pose may be built using cargo such as the following: `cargo build --release`

 ## Basic Sanity Checking